 When the processor wakes up from Power Down mode, it will start the oscillator immediately and begin execution when the oscillator is stable.
 Oscillator stability is determined by counting 1024 CPU clocks after start-up when one of the crystal oscillator configurations is used, or 256 clocks after start-up for the internal RC or external clock input configurations.

 Some chip functions continue to operate and draw power during Power Down mode, increasing the total power used during Power Down.
-These include the Brownout Detect, Watchdog Timer, Comparators, and A/D converter.
+These include the Brownout Detect, Watchdog Timer, and Comparators.